pquiring/repo/debian/arm64/readme.txt

   gpg --gen-key
 Backup the ~/.gnupg/*.gpg files (pubring.gpg and secring.gpg)

-Then run update.sh to create the repo files.
+To update the repo after new packages are added: update.sh

-To use the repo copy javaforce.list to /etc/apt/sources.list.d and copy javaforce.gpg to /etc/apt/trusted.gpg.d
+To use the repo:
+   copy javaforce.list to /etc/apt/sources.list.d
+   copy javaforce.gpg to /etc/apt/trusted.gpg.d
 This is performed by the iso creation scripts or see install.sh.